 Working remotely has increased considerably over the years.
 Not only is it the result of technology being more flexible, but it’s also the result of a cultural shift with Gen Y’s.

-Flexible work conditions have been shown to improve staff happiness, so rather than restricting and controlling working arrangements, here’s a few tips to make managing remote staff work:
+Flexible work conditions have been shown to improve employee happiness, so rather than restricting and controlling working arrangements, here’s a few tips to make managing remote employees work:

 Develop the relationship early

-If you’ve already got staff that have been working on-site or in the office, you’re off to a good start.
-One of the biggest problems with remote staff is building relationships and communicating effectively.
+If you’ve already got employees that have been working on-site or in the office, you’re off to a good start.
+One of the biggest problems with remote employees is building relationships and communicating effectively.

 Working from home often means a lack of connection and communication with others.
 While it can help you from being distracted by others, it’s nice to have communication with people once in awhile.